Experience-Monks/nyg-static-jam3/CONTRIBUTING.md

 ## How to release a new version

-After a PR is merged, you should:

-1. Update the CHANGELOG.md file
-2. Bump the package.json version (major, minor, patch)
-3. Create a tag (release in github)
+Run `npm release` and Standard Version will handle the version bumping and change log updates.

 ## Folder Structure

-* `templates`: It contains the files and folders needed to generate the app.
+- `templates`: It contains the files and folders needed to generate the app.
-* `test`: After running `npm test` it will copy the app into the `output` directory
+- `test`: After running `npm test` it will copy the app into the `output` directory

 ### Overview of root directory